 43 - At Discover, the whole family plays at inventing stories.

 44 – In this Islington café, parents can finally have a break.
 Thought by two mums, it has everything from babies and toddlers food to a box full of disguise to keep the kids busy.
-On Friday afternoons, a storyteller also enchants everyone.
+Lots of activities and even kids discos.

 45 – The Royal Parks are fun for running, jumping and picnicking.
 But if you fancy a slice of countryside in the city, try the cute Phoenix Garden close to Tottenham Court Road or Roots and Shoots close to Waterloo.